Alongside His Successors, Anthony Ervin to Swim Through the Olympic Quad

 And part of that path forward includes giving back that support to the next generation of athletes and having confidence in their contributions to the sport.
 But he is adamant about doing that from in the water beside them.

 “Evidence even of last year, with the next generation of swimmers, the new veterans – swimming’s in a good place in the internationally competitive sense.
 And I want to make my way to the end of the quad just so I can see those guys off.
-I think that’s a special thing if I can be in the final to shake their hand – whoever does go,” Ervin explained.
+I think that’s a special thing if I can be in the final to shake their hand – whoever does go [to the Olympics],” Ervin explained.

 “And I want to believe the contributions I can still make are not necessarily going to be from swimming as fast as I can, but maybe just from the human-to-human level.
 Perhaps I can contribute in the leadership sense.
 So being on the pool deck, and being in the pool, is a way that I can do that that I can that you can’t if you’re a coach or somewhere else outside the epicenter… Actually being in the pool or on deck is irreplaceable.”